yannis/discoteca-demo/README.md

 </div>
 ```

-Feel free to send your feedbacks!
+Feel free to send your corrections and remarks!